From differential equation solvers to accelerated first-order methods for convex optimization: Stability of ODE Solvers and Acceleration

-However, in other cases, bounding the spectral radius by one does not imply the norm contraction, i.e., \eqref{eq:bd-by-rho} may not be true when $E_{\phi}(\alpha,G)$ is not normal.
-Nevertheless, we shall continue the spectral analysis and comment on its limitation at Section \ref{sec:limit}.
+In general cases, however, bounding the spectral radius by one does not imply the norm contraction, i.e.,~\eqref{eq:bd-by-rho} may not be true when $E_{\phi}(\alpha,G)$ is non-normal, even if \eqref{eq:1-step} is $A$-stable.
+Nevertheless, we shall continue using the tool of $A$-stability through spectral analysis and comment on its limitation in Section \ref{sec:limit}.